Xilinx/Vitis-Tutorials/Hardware_Acceleration/Feature_Tutorials/01-rtl_kernel_workflow/host-code.md

     }
 ```

 For user-managed RTL kernels, the host application uses the `xrt::ip` object to identify the kernel in the `xclbin`, as shown in the code snippet above.
-In ddition, the host application identifies any compute units (CUs) of the kernel in the `xclbin`.
-The CU is an instance of the kernel, and enables the host to run muliple instances of the kernel at the same time when available in the `xclbin`.
+In addition, the host application identifies any compute units (CUs) of the kernel in the `xclbin`.
+The CU is an instance of the kernel, and enables the host to run multiple instances of the kernel at the same time when available in the `xclbin`.

 Also, the host application needs to identify the memory used by the CUs to connect to the global memory.
-The mem_used variable in the code example above indicates which memories the IP is connected to.
+The `mem_used` variable in the code example above indicates which memories the IP is connected to.

 ## Defining Buffers and Transferring Data

 Just as with the XRT managed kernels, the `xrt::bo` object is used to create buffers for the function arguments, or ports of the RTL kernel.
-However, unlike XRT managed kernels, the memory that the kernel argument is mapped to must be manually specified as shown in the code example above.
+However, unlike XRT managed kernels, the memory that the kernel argument is mapped to must be manually specified as shown in the code example below.
 You can see the original command for the XRT managed kernel shown next to the updated command required for the user-managed kernel:

 ```
     std::cout << "Allocate Buffer in Global Memory\n";